Jean Rousset de Missy: Historian

+Journalist

+Rousset, son of an exiled Huguenot and a former combatant at the Battle of Malplaquet (1709), is also known for his activities as a journalist (Mercure historique et politique), some of his correspondence has been published.

 In 1748 he became involved in the Orangist revolution in the Netherlands.
 He was suspected of publishing anonymous pamphlets against the Stadtholderless regime and of leaking diplomatic information, which landed him in prison for a while.
 He was freed on the order of the newly appointed stadtholder William IV, Prince of Orange, who appointed him his personal historian and councillor.
 The stadtholder and he fell out, however, after Rousset joined the leadership of the democratic Doelisten faction in Amsterdam (together with Daniel Raap), and Rousset was fired as personal historian of the stadtholder.
 After he published a pamphlet that earned a complaint from the French ambassador he was forced to flee to Brussels.
 After having spent a few years there, apparently in the service of the government of the Austrian Netherlands, he returned to the Dutch Republic in 1752, where he retired to the village of Maarssen till his death on 13 August 1762 (which may have taken place in the village of Uithoorn).

 He was buried in the church of Thamen (near Uithoorn) 18 August 1762.